lsst/verify/doc/metric-dev.rst

 .. code-block:: python

-   design_spec.value
+   design_spec.quantity  # an astropy.units.Quantity
-   design_spec.units
+   design_spec.unit  # an astropy.units.Unit
    design_spec.label
    design_spec.filter_names
-   design_spec.latex_units  # units marked up as LaTeX math design_spec.astropy_quantity  # value and unit as an Astropy quantity
+   design_spec.latex_units  # units marked up as LaTeX math

 Dependencies of specification levels can be obtained as attributes corresponding to their labels.
 Dependencies themselves are `Datum` objects, with a value and units.